alfredbaudisch/alfredbaudisch.com/content/posts/2021-06-06-day-87-apron-potato-man.md

 type: "post"
 ---

-Inspired by an “Apron Man Creature” from the artist [moto583motohiro](https://www.instagram.com/p/CNjv84IAS28/).
+Inspired by an "Apron Man Creature" from the artist [moto583motohiro](https://www.instagram.com/p/CNjv84IAS28/).